Automatic Testing With Reusable Adversarial Agents: Problem Statement and Background

-{ \bf Deep Q-learning:} In deep Q-learning \cite{mnih_playing_2013}, the table \(q(s,a)\) is approximated by a neural network, \(q(x,a,w)\), where \(w\) are the network parameters.
+\mypara{Deep RL} Deep RL is a family of algorithms that make use of Deep Neural Networks (DNNs) to represent either the value or the policy of an agent.
+Deep Q-learning \cite{mnih_playing_2013}, is an extension of q-learning where the table \(q(s,a)\) is approximated by a DNN, \(q(s,a,w)\), where \(w\) are the network parameters.
 Deep Q-learning observes states and selects actions similarly to Q-learning, but it additionally uses \emph{experience replay}, in which the agent stores previously observed tuples of states, actions, next states, and rewards.
-At each time step, the agent updates its q-function with the currently observed experience as well as with a batch of experiences sampled randomly from the experience replay buffer.
-The agent then updates its approximation network by gradient descent on
+At each time step, the agent updates its q-function with the currently observed experience as well as with a batch of experiences sampled randomly from the experience replay buffer\footnote{Tabular Q-learning is guaranteed to converge to the optimal value function \cite{sutton_reinforcement_2018}.
+On the other hand, DQN may not converge, but it will eventually find a counterexample trace if it exists.
+In practice, DQN performs well and finds effective value functions, even if its convergence cannot be theoretically guaranteed.}.
+The agent then updates its approximation network by gradient descent on the quadratic loss function \( \mathcal{L} = (y_t - q(\astate_t, \action_t, w))^2 \), where \( y_t = R_{t+1} + \gamma \max_{\action'} q(\astate_{t+1}, \action, w). \) In the case that \(\astate_t\) is a terminal state, it is common to assume that all transitions are such that \(\astate_{t+1} = \astate_t\) and \(R_t = 0\).
+Although these learning algorithms learn the state-action value function \(q(\astate,\action)\), in the theoretical exposition that follows, we will use the \emph{state value function} \(\valuefn(\astate)\) for simplicity.
+The optimal state value function can be obtained from the optimal state-action value function by \(\optimalvalfcn{\astate} = \max_\action q^{\star}(\astate,\action)\).
+PPO \cite{schulman2017proximal} is a state-of-the-art {\em policy gradient} algorithm that performs gradient-based updates on the policy space directly while ensuring that the new policy is not too far from the old policy.